 The house lights at The Coronet Theatre go down to leave the stage plunged into a bluish penumbra (dreamy lighting design by Connor Sullivan), a series of translucent curtains shimmering gently.
 As she walks on, the dancer Jinyeob Cha, who also choreographed the piece, draws one curtain across the width of the stage.
 On it the face of a sleeping woman is then projected.

 White-clad Cha stands behind, eyes closed, torso and arms swaying, as it entering the realm of dreams or summoning a hidden power.
 A hypnotic soundscape (design by haihm), where small timpani predominate, gradually establishes itself.

 Dream Ritual is inspired by the centuries-old Korean tradition of buying and selling dreams, documented as far back as the 12th century in the Samguk Sagi, which is considered the very first history of Korea.
 The belief in dreams as omens and the ability to buy dreams from others persists to this day in Korea.

-A narrative thread runs through Dream Ritual: Cha’s character, Munhui, buys a dream and becomes a shaman, or healer.
+A faint narrative thread runs through Dream Ritual: Cha’s assumes the character of Munhui, buys a dream and becomes a shaman, or healer.
 She then travels to the collective unconscious, where she meets the dreams of others.